Brown County License Hearing Guide

 - Suspension Upheld: If the DPS proves its case, your license suspension will be upheld.

-- Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be overturned, and you will retain your driving privileges.
+- Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Texas

-- Eligibility Requirements: To be eligible for an occupational license, you must typically demonstrate that you need to drive for essential purposes, such as:
+- Eligibility Requirements: To be eligible for an occupational license, you must generally demonstrate that you need to drive for work, school, or essential family needs.

-- What You Can Drive For: An occupational license will specify the times and locations you are permitted to drive.
+- What You Can Drive For: An occupational license typically restricts your driving to specific times and locations, such as driving to and from work or school.

-- Costs and Application Process: You will need to file a petition with the court and provide documentation to support your need for the license.
-There are court fees associated with the application.
+- Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
+There are associated court costs and fees.

-- IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
-This device requires you to blow into it before starting the car to ensure you have not consumed alcohol.
+- IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back

-After your license suspension period has ended and your criminal case has concluded, you will need to take steps to reinstate your driving privileges.
+Once your license suspension period has ended, you must take specific steps to reinstate your driving privileges.

 After Criminal Case Concludes